-a.
 Identify sidewalks, trails, public streets and highways serving the site, and describe proposed access to the existing street system.
 Show on site plans, if any.

 The site will be served by 104th Ave SE.
 Access for EVA only will be provided off of Mill Road SE.
-Access to Meadows subdivision will be off of Mill Rd SE

-- Is site currently served by public transit?
+Access to Meadows subdivision will be off of Mill Rd SE b.
+Is site currently served by public transit?
 By what means?
 If not, what plans exist for transit service?
 Thurston County's Intercity Transit provides route service between Lacey Corporate Center, Yelm and Olympia Transit Center.
-The nearest stop is at the intersection of Yelm Avenue and 3rd Street, approximately 2,530 feet northeast. - c.
+The nearest stop is at the intersection of Yelm Avenue and 3rd Street, approximately 2,530 feet northeast.

+c.
 How many parking spaces would the completed project have?
 How many would the project eliminate?

-Subject to City of Yelm Development Each residence will have garage and driveway parking.
-Guidelines - d.
+Subject to City of Yelm Development Guidelines

+d.
 Will the proposal require any new sidewalks, trails, roads or streets, or improvements to existing sidewalks, trails, roads or streets, not including driveways?
 If so, generally describe (indicate whether public or private).

 The project will require new roads and road improvements.

-New internal roadways with frontage improvements, and frontage improvements and ROW dedication on 104th Ave SE and Mill Rd SE and 50 during e.
+New internal roadways with frontage improvements, and frontage improvements and ROW dedication on 104th Ave SE and Mill Rd SE e.
 Will the project use (or occur in the immediate vicinity of) water, rail, or air transportation?
 If so, generally describe.